NoEndsNoGains/End-Of-Conflict/Book Proposal.md

 ### Previously published works:

 This is my first book.
-I have published some academic work including but with limit so far focusing mainly on teaching.
+I have published some academic work and have various drafts but they remain drafts with me so far focusing mainly on teaching.

-### Biography (short):

-A Senior Lecturer in Organisational Behaviour at the University of the West of England.
-She holds a PhD and specialises in leadership, systemic change, institutional design, and organisational learning.
-Her research examines how systems fail — and how they might be fixed.

-This is her first book.
-It emerged from years of academic work and from navigating her own hopeless conflict.

-She lives in Somerset, United Kingdom, with her family.

 ## Competitive titles